Kernix13/javascript-cheat-sheet/number-date-examples.md

 <br />

-Math.floor(x): returns the largest integer less than or equal to a given number
+`Math.floor()`: returns the largest integer less than or equal to a given number
 ```js
 // syntax
 Math.floor(x)